sanderprii/CalendlyCloneAPI_React/README.md

 ## Authentication API

 The Authentication API allows users to log in, log out, and check their session status.
-It uses JWT (JSON Web Tokens) for secure authentication.
+It uses Bearer tokens for secure authentication.

 ### Endpoints